 Ruby on Rails since the Beginning.

-Envato has used Ruby on Rails since its earliest releases, and today the Marketplaces are one of the world’s largest Rails apps around, with over 10 million dynamic page requests a day.
+Envato has used Ruby on Rails since its earliest releases, and today Envato Market is one of the world’s largest Rails apps around, with over 10 million dynamic page requests a day.
 Our team of Ruby devs is passionate about their platform: hosting, organizing, volunteering for, and speaking at events around Australia and overseas.
 You can learn more about the team that build Envato’s products, including open source projects we contribute to, at We Build Envato.

 Supporting the Ruby and Rails Communities